Our Caernarfon Cottages

 From fine dining and gourmet pub food to a quick takeaway or a coffee and slice of cake to recharge your batteries, Caernarfon offers a diverse array of dining experiences.
 Right in the heart of the town is the infamous Black Boy Inn, one of the oldest inns in North Wales, built in 1522, serving delicious traditional food and a great selection of local ales, gins and whiskeys.

-For arguably one of the best Chinese meals in North Wales, Fus is sat on the edge of Victoria Doc, serving up some of the finest food.
-Sheeps and Leeks is a relaxed fine dining restaurant bar in the centre of Caernarfon using locally sourced seasonal produce.
+For arguably one of the best Chinese meals in North Wales, Fu’s is sat on the edge of Victoria Doc, serving up some of the finest food.
+If you’re looking for fine dining, take a trip to The Gunroom at Plas Dinas Country House.
 You are never far from a great cafe in Caernarfon, with Caffi Maes and Caffi Betty’s being our local favourites.

 Things to Do